Golestan province

+Golestan Province borders Turkmenistan to the north.
+One of the key border points between the two countries is Incheh Borun, which serves as a vital crossing point.

 The province was made a part of Region 1 upon the division of the provinces into 5 regions, solely for coordination and development purposes, on 22 June 2014.
-Majority of its population are Sunni Muslims.
+The majority of its population are Shia Muslims.

-At the 2006 census, the province's population was 1,593,055 in 379,354 households.
-The following census in 2011 showed an increase in population to 1,777,014 in 482,842 households.
-At the most recent census conducted in 2016, the population had risen to 1,868,819 in 550,249 households.

 Etymology

 Gulistan, Golestan, or Golastan translates to "gul-" meaning "flower" and "-stan" meaning "land" or "region."
-Golestan, therefore, literally means "land of flowers" in Iranian languages (e.g., Persian, Kurdish, and Mazandarani.
+Golestan, therefore, literally means "land of flowers" in Iranian languages (e.g., Persian, Kurdish, and Mazandarani).
 This is a common toponym in countries with Persian linguistic roots (see Gulistan).

 The capital of Gorgan derives its name from a wider region known historically as Gorgân (گرگان), Middle Persian Gurgān, and Old Persian Varkāna (in the Behistun Inscription) meaning "land of wolves".
 This is also the root of the Ancient Greek Ὑρκανία (Hyrkanía) and Latin Hyrcania.
 Wild wolves are still found in Golestan.

 History

 Human settlements in this area date back to 10,000 BC.
 Evidence of the ancient city of Jorjan can still be seen near the current city of Gonbad-e Kavus.
 It was an important city of Persia located on the Silk Road.

-Under the Achaemenid Iran, it seems to have been administered as a sub-province of Parthia and is not named separately in the provincial lists of Darius and Xerxes.
+Under Achaemenid Iran, it seems to have been administered as a sub-province of Parthia and is not named separately in the provincial lists of Darius and Xerxes.
 The Hyrcanians, however, under the leadership of Megapanus, are mentioned by Herodotus in his list of Xerxes' army during the invasion of Greece.